Pardon the Intrusion, I'm Home!

 Pardon the Intrusion, I'm Home! (ただいま、おじゃまされます!, Tadaima, Ojamasaremasu!) is a Japanese manga series written and illustrated by Watomura.
-It began serialization in NTT Solmare's Koisuru Soirée digital magazine in October 2020, and is also published online on the Comic C'moa online service and other websites.
+It began serialization in NTT Solmare's Koisuru Soirée digital magazine in October 2020, and is also published online on the Comic CMoa online service and other websites.
+An anime television series adaptation produced by Tatsunoko Production premiered in April 2026.

 Plot

 The series follows Rinko Nakama, a 24-year-old office worker who is a big fan of anime.
 Much to her co-workers' chagrin, she goes home early every day to watch anime.
-She lives next door to two men: Satsuki, a handsome man who acts sweet around her, and Usada, a hot-headed man who seems to be irritated with her love for anime.
+She lives next door to two men: Akito Satsuki, a handsome man who acts sweet around her, and Haruma Usada, a hot-headed man who seems to be irritated with her love for anime.
 After a certain incident, the three's apartments become connected through holes in the wall, leading to Rinko's life becoming more complicated.